BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 The data wire of the OneWire sensor would plug into one of these digital pins setup for OneWire communication.

-Most OneWire sensor connector cables have 3 wires, the power wire (red), the ground wire (black), and the data wire (other colour), that needs to be connected to the board for OneWire communciation.
+Most OneWire sensor connector cables have 3 wires, the power wire (red), the ground wire (black), and the data wire (other colour), that needs to be connected to the board for OneWire communication.

 ![Untitled](https://github.com/BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/blob/master/smart-device/assets/three_wire_interface_cable.jpg?raw=true)